 8. Not Planning for Retirement

-When you don’t plan for retirement, you forgo the factor of time that is key to achieving your goals.
-Giving your investments a long time to grow is vital to having a nest egg you can retire on.
 However, there is more to retiring than starting an IRA or contributing to a 401k.
 You’ll also want to consider when you want to retire, what kind of lifestyle you will want to lead, and how much money you will need.
 This can help you determine how much you should be putting away each month starting now.

-9. Making Unnecessary and Frivolous Purchases
+9. Making Small but Unnecessary Purchases

 10. Allowing Your Credit Score to Drop

-To start building a better credit profile, you may want to put all your bills on auto-pay, so you never make a late payment.
+To start building a better credit profile, you may want to put all your bills on autopay, so you never make a late payment.
 Paying down any credit card debt can also be helpful, since how much of your available credit you are using also factors into your score.
 If you have an old credit card you rarely use, it can be a good idea to still keep that account open, since the length of your credit history is another factor that impacts credit scores.

 11. Not Making Budgeting an Important Priority in Your Life

-12. Financing for Purchases Rather Than Saving
+12. Financing Purchases Rather Than Saving for Them

 13. Using Savings to Pay Off Debt